 5. Supervision and related terms, meaning of

-(1) For the purpose of these regulations, an individual is supervised by another person while he or she has access to an SRS if at the time he or she —
+(1) For the purpose of these regulations, an individual is supervised by another person while he or she has access to an SSAN if at the time he or she —

 (a) is in the presence of; or

-(b) is in a place where any handling or removal of the SRS is controlled by,
+(b) is in a place where any handling or removal of the SSAN is controlled by,

 the other person.

-(2) For the purpose of these regulations, an individual has supervised access to an SRS if he or she has access to the SRS in circumstances where he or she is supervised by a licence holder who is authorised to possess the SRS or a secure nominee of such a licence holder.
+(2) For the purpose of these regulations, an individual has supervised access to an SSAN if he or she has access to the SSAN in circumstances where he or she is supervised by a licence holder who is authorised to possess the SSAN or a secure nominee of such a licence holder.

-(3) For the purpose of these regulations, an individual has unsupervised access to an SRS if he or she has access to the SRS in circumstances where he or she is not supervised by a licence holder who is authorised to possess the SRS or a secure nominee of such a licence holder.
+(3) For the purpose of these regulations, an individual has unsupervised access to an SSAN if he or she has access to the SSAN in circumstances where he or she is not supervised by a licence holder who is authorised to possess the SSAN or a secure nominee of such a licence holder.

 [Regulation 5 amended in Gazette 2 Dec 2013 p.
-5502.]
+5502; 5 Feb 2016 p.
+363.]

 6. Application of these regulations